MKierdorf/Depolarization-model-python-code/README.md

 Written by Maja Kierdorf, Feb.
 2020

-This script models the normalized degree of polarization as a function of wavelength in a two-layer system applied to the nearby spiral galaxy M51 and allows to interactively change some model parameters.
+This script models the normalized degree of polarization as a function of wavelength in a two-layer or a three-layer system applied to the nearby spiral galaxy M51 and allows to interactively change some model parameters.
 Details are discussed in Kierdorf et al. (in prep.) and in a PhD thesis from Maja Kierdorf (Univ. of Bonn, 2019): http://hss.ulb.uni-bonn.de/2019/5543/5543.htm

 The model is based on the work of Shneider et al. 2014: https://ui.adsabs.harvard.edu/abs/2014A%26A...567A..82S/abstract